 They will be able to answer your questions and they won’t say anything to your parents or carers about anything you talk about as it is private.
 You can also talk to them if you are having problems at home, at school or with friends.
 They can be a helpful person to talk to about anything that is bothering you that you may find hard to talk to your family or friends about.

 You might want to know more about growing up, puberty, sexual health and sex, as HIV can be passed on by having sex.
 You may have questions you want to ask so you can understand HIV better.
 If you want some time alone to talk about more personal things and are not getting it, you could say something to your nurse when you have a moment alone with her/ him.
 You don't need to be embarrassed as this is their job and they are used to talking about all sorts of things with children and young people.

-You can use the Checklist for clinics tool above in your clinic appointments to help your conversations with your Dr or Nurse.
-You can also direct your Dr or Nurse to this website where they can download and print this form for you to use in clinic to show what you would like to talk about. (click on the image to view the resource)
+You can use the Checklist for clinics tool (above) in your clinic appointments to help your conversations with your Dr or Nurse.
+You can also direct your Dr or Nurse to this website where they can download and print this form for you to use in clinic to show what you would like to talk about. (click on the image to view and download the resource).

 There is also a really useful document created by the NHS to help patients become involved in their own healthcare decisions and treatment options.
 (Click on the image above to view and download.)